 The Chesapeake Bayregion faces a constant challenge to identify restoration strategies that reduce nutrient loads and meet pending regulatory requirements.
 Pilot agricultural programs, like the Chester River Association’s (CRA) switchgrass project that incentivize growing switchgrass over conventional crops are already in place and have proven highly popular with farmers in the region and reasonably be expected to deliver environmental, social, and economic benefits.
 CRA asked the EFC to investigate the feasibility of a host of potential end markets for the switchgrass grown tied to alternative energy opportunities.
 The EFC’s final report Assessing the Feasibility of Alternative Switchgrass Markets on Maryland’s Eastern Shore includes our findings as they relate to energy applications that use either the raw or densified version of the crop.

-The EFC is working with the Chesapeake Bay Program Office to expand the capacity of communities to advance their Watershed Implementation Plans.
-The EFC will assist in developing and implementing a series of “road shows” throughout the region with a mix of stormwater and agricultural nutrient management and finance content tailored to the needs of the communities involved.
+The Environmental Finance Center is working with the EPA Chesapeake Bay Program Office to expand the capacity of communities to advance their Watershed Implementation Plans (WIPs) through interactive workshops focused on stormwater or agricultural financing.
+The EFC is working with local and regional planning teams to develop and implement a series of “road shows” throughout the region with a mix of stormwater and agricultural nutrient management and finance content tailored to the needs of the communities involved.